tanvi9sinha/Auction-Sphere/README.md

 And then to install all the packages, run
 `yarn`

-Now, to run our application, run
+Now, to run the application, run
 `npm start`

 ### Code coverage